Important note about SSL VPN compatibility for 20.0 MR1 with EoL SFOS versions and UTM9 OS. Learn more in the release notes.

 https://github.com/sophos-iaas/aws-cf-templates/blob/master/xg/README.md

-3. Under the High Availability / TGW section you can see two deployment options available:
+3. Under the High Availability / TGW section, you can see two deployment options available:

 Pay As You Go (PAYG) and Bring Your Own License (BYOL).

-4. This will open your AWS web console and redirect to the CloudFormation stack page with S3 URL referring to the HA deployment template.
+4. This will open your AWS web console and redirect to the CloudFormation stack page with an S3 URL referring to the HA deployment template.
 Click the Next Button

 5. Enter an appropriate stack name, keep the AMI ID as autodetect, and select the required instance size from the drop-down list.

-7. Enter the serial numbers of your registered licenses in the ‘Sophos Firewall Serial Numbers’ field in a comma-separated format (for example 123456789,23467890).
+7. Enter the serial numbers of your registered licenses in the ‘Sophos Firewall Serial Numbers’ field in a comma-separated format (for example, 123456789,23467890).

-Enter the configuration backup password and Secure Storage Master Key (SSMK).
+• Configuration backup password and Secure Storage Master Key (SSMK).

-Enter the email ID of your Sophos Central account and its password.
+• Email ID of your Sophos Central account and its password.
 Both the firewalls would be managed from this central account for firewall management policies and other configurations.

 Then select the SSH keypair that was created previously in step #1.